 Many years later, on 3 June 2002, Brian May created history and one of the most iconic TV moments of all time, when he played the anthem live on the roof of Buckingham Palace, launching the Party At The Palace concert marking the Queen’s Golden Jubilee.
 Roger Taylor was also present, but remained on stage, to help keep his percussion in time with the orchestra.
 With Brian so far away from the rest of the musicians, getting the timing right was probably difficult enough.
-But it worked really well, and was arguably the best moment of the entire concert.
+And it didn’t help that there was a technical fault just half an hour before going live, which added the nerves he already had.
+But fortunately it worked really well, and was arguably the best moment of the entire concert.
 It’s included on the DVD of the show.

 The video on the 30th Anniversary DVD of A Night At The Opera includes visuals of the Buckingham Palace performance, accompanied by the original album track.
 It also includes some footage of Queen ending their concerts, such as Freddie in his crown and robe or balancing on the shoulders of Superman.
 The accompanying audio commentary features an extract from an interview with Freddie, where he summarises why it was important for Queen to be as outrageous, original and creative as they desired, rather than trying to fit in with other people’s expectations and demands.